What are Clinical Trials?

 - Prevent cancer

-- Manage symptoms of cancer and side effects from treatments
+- Manage side effects caused by cancer treatments

 Benefits & Risks

-Clinical trials are experiments, so they may have risks as well as benefits.
-Risks depend on the treatment being studied and the health of people who participate.
+Clinical trials are experiments, so they may have benefits and risks.
+Researchers hope to discover benefits for treating cancer or managing symptoms.
+The risks depend on the treatment being studied and the health of the people who participate.

 Phases of Clinical Trials

-Clinical trials start with early discover and ongoing research and then go through the following phases.
+Clinical trials start with early discovery and ongoing research.
+After approval by the FDA, the research goes through the following phases.

 How to Participate